sengarom/Law-Lens/README.md

     ```
     *(Or use the command specific to your Python framework, e.g., `flask run`)*

-2.  **Access LegalTalk:**
+2.  **Access Law Lens:**
     Open your favorite web browser and go to `http://127.0.0.1:5000` (or the configured port).

 ## 🤝 Contributing

-We welcome contributions to make LegalTalk even better!
+We welcome contributions to make Law Lens even better!

 1. Fork the Project
 2. Create your Awesome Feature Branch (`git checkout -b feature/AmazingFeature`)